 * All the kids had these cute bottle covers for their Miller High Lifes.
 These bottle covers are all the rage here in this rustic mountain hamlet and while I’d never be caught dead with one, after a couple of $5 double fisters I was singing their praises with the rest of ’em.

-* The real action is at Rankin Vault, where their hot dog is the prized pig of the menu and the pan-fried chicken sandwich was passed around and gobbled up with heads tilted back, thanking God for this miracle glazed in cumin, slapping our backs with delicious glee.
+* The real action is at Rankin Vault, where their hot dog is the prize pig of the menu and the pan-fried chicken sandwich was passed around and gobbled up with heads tilted back, thanking God for this miracle glazed in cumin, slapping our backs with delicious glee.
 Someone ordered up a huge plate of sliders for the table and Scott provided an endless baskets of chips and queso.
 Conversations broke out – half the group debated the merits of Lost while the rest of us made Breaking Bad predictions.

 * Everyman Espresso’s Samuel Lewontin has a long lost older brother, and his name is John, and he works at a brand new cocktail bar called MG Road.
 Served me up a negroni something fierce.
 Rumor has it the staff at the neighboring candle shop and yarn emporium get tanked here on the regular.
 Frothy!

-* The Southern is where people go after they’ve attempted to knock a parking meter over using a Street Fighter II Chun Li flying air kick (this was unsuccessful, the parking meters aren’t going anywhere in this town).
+* The Southern is where people go after they’ve attempted to knock a parking meter over using a Street Fighter II flying air kick (this was unsuccessful, the parking meters aren’t going anywhere in this town).
 Get the whiskey.
 Bartenders pour ’em long.
 They ain’t shy.

 Overheard throughout the evening: